Joseph de Maistre: Personal life

-Philosophy
+Intellectual thought

 Politics

-In Considérations sur la France ("Considerations on France", 1796), Maistre claimed that France has a divine mission as the principal instrument of good and evil on Earth.
-He interpreted the Revolution of 1789 as a providential event in which the monarchy, the aristocracy and the Ancien Régime in general, instead of directing the influence of French civilization to the benefit of mankind, had promoted the atheistic doctrines of the 18th-century philosophers.
-He claimed that the crimes of the Reign of Terror were the logical consequence of Enlightenment thought as well as its divinely-decreed punishment.

-In his short book Essai sur le Principe Générateur des Constitutions Politiques et des Autres Institutions Humaines ("Essay on the Generative Principle of Political Constitutions and other Human Institutions", 1809), Maistre argued that constitutions are not the product of human reason, but rather come from God, who slowly brings them to maturity.
+In Considérations sur la France ("Considerations on France", 1796), where he argued that the French Revolution was divine punishment for the promotion of Enlightenment thought by the Ancien Régime.
+In his short book Essay on the Generative Principle of Political Constitutions and other Human Institutions, Maistre repeats his argument from the Considerations that constitutions are not the product of human reason, but rather come from God, who through guided human actions slowly brings them to maturity, with written constitutions being "scraps of paper".

 What was novel in Maistre's writings was not his enthusiastic defense of monarchical and religious authority per se, but rather his arguments concerning the practical need for ultimate authority to lie with an individual capable of decisive action as well as his analysis of the social foundations of that authority's legitimacy.
 In his own words which he addressed to a group of aristocratic French émigrés, "You ought to know how to be royalists.
 Before, this was an instinct, but today it is a science.
 You must love the sovereign as you love order, with all the forces of intelligence."
-Maistre's analysis of the problem of authority and its legitimacy foreshadows some of the concerns of early sociologists such as Auguste Comte and Henri de Saint-Simon.

 Despite his preference for monarchy, Maistre acknowledged that republics could be the superior form of government, depending on the situation and the people.
 Maistre also defended the government of the United States because its people were heirs to the democratic spirit of Great Britain, which he felt France lacked.
+He admired Edmund Burke and is supposed to have read English conservatives and has been linked to Burke's thought, although Burke and de Maistre are more often contrasted.
+Maistre regarded the constitution of the United Kingdom as "the most complex unity and the most propitious equilibrium of political powers that the world has ever seen".